caro1017/caro1017/README.md

 <h2 align="center"> About Me ✨ </h2>

-<h5 align="center"> 🙋🏼‍♀️  I'm a front-end development student from Colombia, who loves programming and learning as much as I can.</h5>
+<h5 font-size=5rem> 🙋🏼‍♀️  I'm a front-end development student from Colombia, who loves programming and learning as much as I can.</h5>

 🚀  After graduating as a designer and working in the area, I felt curious about the development which captivated me from the beginning, starting with courses and now with technology.